danielpclark/state_inspector/README.md

 the order that the changed occurred.
 This session logger will grab as many objects state changes as you want and give you a nice ordered history of what has occurred.

-If you don't want to inform on all instances of one class then instead of running `toggle_informant` on the class then execute that method on just the instances of that class you want instead.
+If you don't want to inform on all instances of a class then instead of running `toggle_informant` on the class itself then simply execute that method on the instances you want to observe.

 If you want to see the expected results of the current observer/reporters then see [test/reporter_test.rb](https://github.com/danielpclark/state_inspector/blob/master/test/reporter_test.rb).